-New children with SEND are observed and their previous assessment is looked at and the use of Pupil Passports (Individual Education Plans) and discussion with new parents take place to ensure a smooth transfer of support.
-The targets on the Pupil Passports are based on collaboration between all the parties involved i.e. the child, teacher, teaching assistant, parent and SENDCo.
-The class teacher and SENDCo will ensure that the targets on the Pupil Passport are specific, measurable, achievable, relevant and time limited (SMART).
+New children with SEND are observed and their previous assessment is looked at.
+The use of Support Plans (Individual Education Plans) and discussion with new parents take place to ensure a smooth transfer of support.
+The targets on the Support Plans are based on collaboration between all the parties involved i.e. the child, teacher, teaching assistant, parent and SENDCo .
+The class teacher and SENDCo will ensure that the targets on the Support Plans are specific, measurable, achievable, relevant and time limited (SMART).

 Children with SEND at Holy Trinity C of E Primary School are fully integrated into all aspects of school life.
-Access to the curriculum is provided within the child's class.
-It may be beneficial for groups of individual children to be withdrawn from class to follow their personalised provision, as determined in their Pupil Passport.
+Access to the curriculum is provided within the child's class and through Quality First Teaching.
+It may be beneficial for groups of individual children to be withdrawn from class to follow their personalised provision, as determined in their Support Plan.